How to buy toxin-free nail polish

 Finding a 100% natural nail polish free from synthetic chemicals is impossible, it simply doesn’t exist.
-Thankfully there are a few brands that are free from all of the four must-avoid ingredients and are rated among the safest on the Environmental Working Group’s Skin Deep Database.
+Thankfully there are a few brands that are free from all of the f must-avoid ingredients and are rated among the safest on the Environmental Working Group’s Skin Deep Database.

 The experts’ favourites include:

 - Acquarella (Australians: you can actually buy this off Gumtree)

 - Honeybee Gardens